cita-bot/cita-bot/README.md

 * `email` — Email

 * `offices` — Required field for `OperationType.RECOGIDA_DE_TARJETA`!
 If provided, script will try to select the specific police station or end the cycle.
-For `OperationType.TOMA_HUELLAS` it attempts to select all provided offices one by one, otherwise selects a random one.
+For `OperationType.TOMA_HUELLAS` it attempts to select all provided offices one by one, otherwise selects a random available.
+[Supported offices](https://github.com/cita-bot/cita-bot/blob/6233b2f5f6a639396f393b69b7bc13f5a631fb1a/bcncita/cita.py#L58-L89)

 * `except_offices` — Select offices you would NOT like to get appointment at.